Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Ultralimits and asymptotic cones

 We begin by reviewing the theory of ultrafilter on $\N$.
 A subset $\omega\subset \powerset(\N)$ of the power set of $\N$ is called an ultrafilter if \begin{enumerate} \item If $A, B\in \omega$, then $A\cap B\in \omega$; \item If $A\in \omega$ and $A\subset B$, then $B\in \omega$; \item $\emptyset\notin \omega$; \item If $A\subset \N$, then either $A \in \omega$ or $\N-A\in \omega$ \end{enumerate}

-By virtue of the $4$ properties of an ultrafilter, one can think of an ultrafilter $\omega$ as defining a {\em finitely additive $\{0,1\}$-valued probability measure} on $\N$: the sets of measure $1$ are precisely those belonging to the filter $\omega$.
-We will call such sets as {\em $\omega$-big} or simply {\em big}.
+By virtue of the above $4$ properties, one can think of an ultrafilter $\omega$ as defining a {\em finitely additive $\{0,1\}$-valued probability measure} on $\N$.
+The sets of measure $1$ are precisely those belonging to the ultrafilter $\omega$.

+We will call a set in $\omega$ as {\em $\omega$-big} or simply {\em big}.
 Its complement is called {\em $\omega$-small} or simply {\em small}.
-If a certain property is satisfied by a $\omega$-big set, then we will also say this property holds $\omega$-almost surely.
-From now on, we do not distinguish an ultrafilter as a subset of $\powerset(\N)$ or a finitely additive $\{0,1\}$-valued probability measure on $\powerset(\N)$.
+If a specific property is satisfied by a $\omega$-big set, we will also say this property holds $\omega$-almost surely.

 Let $a\in \N$.
 We can construct an ultrafilter by